 - Sec.
 2001 DEFINITIONS: A transfer is a change from one (1) department or agency to another in the same or similar classification, or a change from one (1) class to a similar class within a County department or agency. - Sec.
 2002 MINIMUM QUALIFICATIONS: A person must meet the minimum qualifications of the classification to which he is to be transferred. - Sec.
 2003 SALARY RATE AND MERIT INCREASE HOURS NEEDED ON TRANSFER: If the transfer occurs within the County Service, there shall be no change in salary rate.
 Any regular employee may be transferred from one position to another in either the same classification or to one, which has the same salary range.
 An employee so transferred shall not have his merit increase hours needed to be reset. - Sec.
 2004 PROBATION PERIOD ON TRANSFER: If a transfer occurs within the County Service, the employee shall not be required to serve another probationary period except that a person so transferred who has not completed his probationary period must serve a new probationary period. - Sec.
 2005 APPROVAL OF TRANSFER: All transfers must have the written approval of the appointing authorities concerned and the Director Human Resources. - Sec.
 2006 SALARY RATE AND MERIT INCREASE HOURS NEEDED ON INVOLUNTARY TRANSFER: Whenever an employee is involuntarily transferred to a position in a different classification having the same salary range as his former position, he shall retain his salary rate and merit increase hours needed will not be reset. - Sec.
-2007 WRITTEN REQUEST FOR TRANSFER: Any person wanting to transfer to another department/agency shall submit a request in writing to the Director Human Resources indicating his desire to transfer, his present classification, and any other special consideration or limitation regarding a possible transfer.

-Sec.
-2008 CONSIDERATION FOR APPOINTMENT OF PERSON REQUESTING TRANSFER: Whenever the Director - Human Resources
+2007 WRITTEN REQUEST FOR TRANSFER: Any person wanting to transfer to another department/agency shall submit a request in writing to the Director Human Resources indicating his desire to transfer, his present classification, and any other special consideration or limitation regarding a possible transfer. - Sec.
+2008 CONSIDERATION FOR APPOINTMENT OF PERSON REQUESTING consideration shall be made in accordance with the provisions of the Ventura County Personnel Rules and Regulations.

-REQUESTING TRANSFER: Whenever the Director - Human Resources receives a request for certification of eligibles to an appointing authority, all persons who, within one (1) year from the date of the certification request have requested a transfer, shall have their names submitted to the appointing authority for consideration for appointment and shall be so notified.
-Such consideration shall be made in accordance with the provisions of the Ventura County Personnel Rules and Regulations.
+TRANSFER: Whenever the Director Human Resources receives a request for certification of eligibles to an appointing authority, all persons who, within one (1) year from the date of the certification request have requested a transfer, shall have their names submitted to the appointing authority for consideration for appointment and shall be so notified.
+Such